pierre-rouleau/pel/README.rst

 PEL key bindings are mostly use function key prefixes.
 It currently uses the **F2**, **F6**, **F11** and **F12** keys as prefix keys.
+It also binds **F5** as the repeat key.
-In this version these prefixes are hard-coded.
+In this version these bindings are hard-coded.

-Future version of PEL will allow customization of the prefix keys.
+.. note::   Future version of PEL will allow customization of the prefix keys and the
+            ability to control whether **F5** is bound by PEL.

 The best way to quickly see the list of PEL prefix key is right inside Emacs.
 Type the prefix key (like **F11**) and then quickly type